ALB Stock Analysis — Albemarle Corporation

 Catalyst to Watch

-Watch for lithium price movements and new supply agreements, as either could shift earnings expectations and justify or undermine the current premium.
+Watch for lithium price stabilization or new long-term supply deals, as either could trigger a re-rating from the current 11.8x forward P/E.